liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/02-bundle-classloading-flow.markdown

 # Bundle Classloading Flow

-The OSGi container looks in many places for classes bundles import.
-It's worthwhile to know where it looks and in what order. @product@'s classloading flow follows the OSGi Core specification.
-It isn't trivial, but it's straightforward.
+The OSGi container searches several places for imported classes.
+It's important to know where it looks and in what order. @product@'s classloading flow for OSGi bundles follows the OSGi Core specification.
+It's straightforward, but not trivial.
 The figure below illustrates the flow and this tutorial walks you through it.

 ![Figure 1.0: This flow chart illustrates classloading in a bundle.](../../images/bundle-classloading-flow-chart.png)